5argon/arkham-starter/sveltekit/src/lib/md/gather.md

 This is faster than each player building only their own deck and having to go through the same section in the collection over and over, possibly passing through cards that are to be taken out to an another player's deck.

 It is useful if you are the collection's owner where everyone's deck will be built from.
-You can then gather them for everyone, or have an entire table helps working on gathering everyone's deck in parallel, now that the "tasks" are clearly grouped without conflict.
+You can then gather them for everyone if they are new to the game.
+Alternatively have an entire table helps working on gathering everyone's deck in parallel if they all know your collection, now that the "tasks" are clearly grouped without conflict.

 You should use the "grouping" feature as a mean to divide the task, for example you use a binder for one class then you should start by "Class" grouping.
 If you use a box for one cycle of cards, then you should start by "Set" grouping.
 If the available groupings or sortings can't cover how you organized your collection, please let me know and I can probably make it happen.